DoD-Platform-One/template/README.md

 ### Update the domain

-Big Bang deploys applications to `*.bigbang.dev` by default.
-You can override the `bigbang.dev` domain to your domain by updating `base/configmap.yaml` and adding the following:
+Big Bang deploys applications to `*.dev.bigbang.mil` by default.
+You can override the `dev.bigbang.mil` domain to your domain by updating `base/configmap.yaml` and adding the following:

 ```yaml
 domain: insert-your-domain-here